rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

 ```

 NOTE: In this case we are using the PREROUTING, because we need to modify the incoming packets
-BEFORE to take an routing decision.
-Also the DNAT needs to be specified in this case.
+BEFORE taking a routing decision.
+Also, the DNAT needs to be specified in this case.

 Also, we need to implement the DNAT, forwarding the port 6443 and 443 that is used in this case by the
 Haproxy for load balancing our OCP4 Api and Apps routers: